aafc-cms/ags/README.md

 # No need to run this: composer create-project drupalwxt/wxt-project:8.x-dev site-name
 ```

+## POST INSTALLATION
+# add this line to your settings.php after installation.
+$config_directories['sync'] = 'config/sync';
+# now the config will be grabbed from the config folder in the root of your drupal installation.

 ## Maintenance

 List of common commands are as follows: